ibm-cloud-docs/Db2onCloud/faqs_lite.md

 If the Db2 web console does not load or returns an error message, try the following steps:
 * Go to the service page to check whether your Lite instance has expired.
 The **Open Console** button no longer appears for expired instances.
 Delete the expired instance and create a new one.
 * Try using the direct URL to open the console to check for errors.
 Select the **Service credentials** tab from your service page and expand the credentials that you want to view.
 If there are no existing credentials, click **New credential**.
 Use the values in the `https_url`, `username`, and `password` to open the web console.
-* If needed, use the **Forgot Password** link at the direct URL to request a password reset.
-For Lite plans, note that you can only reset your password once within 24 hours.
+*  To reset the password, select the **Service credentials** tab from your service page and then delete the existing service lite-tier service credential.
+Then click **New credential** to generate a new password for the existing username.
 * When you create a Lite instance, be sure to provide an email address so you receive reactivation notices and password reset notices.
 * If your use of {{site.data.keyword.Db2_on_Cloud_short}} exceeds the purpose provided by a Lite account with free support, upgrade to a paid account with [basic, advanced, or premium support](/docs/get-support?topic=get-support-support-plans){: external} to open cases for technical issues.